7 questions to consider when creating a matt kitchen

 2Uniform or contrasting worktops and units?

-When designing your matt kitchen, you'll need to decide if you'd prefer a uniform matt effect – across both the worktops and the units – or if you'd prefer to have a touch of gloss in the room.
+When designing your matt kitchen, you'll need to decide if you'd prefer a uniform matt effect – across both the kitchen worktops and the units – or if you'd prefer to have a touch of gloss in the room.

-Both work well, but gloss worktops can add shine to the room, making it appear larger thanks to the light refracting off the surface.
+Both work well, but gloss kitchen worktops can add shine to the room, making it appear larger thanks to the light refracting off the surface.
 Similarly, gloss elements on kitchen island drawers and doors in an otherwise matt room can make a real style statement.

-It's important to remember, though, that matt does still reflect light, simply in a subtler effect than gloss.
+When deciding between a gloss or matt kitchen, it's important to remember, though, that matt does still reflect light, simply in a subtler effect than gloss.
 Therefore, light matt worktops can still work in a small kitchen, whilst larger kitchens can explore darker matt to create a sophisticated look.

 3How do you want to decorate the walls?